-It's easy to demand the highest security cards and systems, but the reality is that campuses can't always afford to max out every system across all auxiliaries.
-There's a balance that must realized when weighing system upgrades and investments.
-To better paint the picture, Notre Dame's director of auxiliary services, Scott Kachmarik talks best practices and striking the crucial balance between security and cost in campus card procurement.
+While it is easy for a campus card manager to insist upon the highest security cards and systems, the reality is that no campus can afford to max out every system across all auxiliaries.
+There is a balance that must occur when weighing system upgrades and investments, and card office managers are not always privy to these internal wranglings.

 Tony Warner has served East Tennessee State University for 30 years.
 Now, Warner has planned his retirement as the assistant vice president for student affairs, university center and campus ID services in the coming fall semester.

 As reported by the East Tennessean, Warner started with East Tennessee State in 1985, having already worked for a number of other universities.
 The initial plan for Warner at East Tennessee was a short-term move, but after falling in love with the university, he ultimately decided to make the stay more permanent.